dylanrush/categorical-sectional/readme.md

 Version | Change
 ------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+1.9     | Add documentation about the upgrade process for existing installations.
+Add configuration to control if old data causes a light to blink or not.
 1.8     | Use the configuration files provided as a default base, and then source user configuration from the user directory.
 1.7     | Allow for the brightness of the lights to be dimmed.
 This affects both the daytime and nighttime colors.
 1.6     | Updated documentation, wiring self-check file that uses the configuration to exercise each weather station for all colors.